-Passover, the Jewish festival in celebration of the Jews' freedom from slavery and flight from Egypt, begins this year on March 29 at sundown.
+Passover is the Jewish festival in celebration of the Jews' freedom from slavery and flight from Egypt.
 Although traditions vary throughout the world, the basics are as follows: The holiday lasts a total of seven or eight days (depending on where it's being celebrated), and the first night of Passover begins with a ceremonial dinner, called a Seder, where the story of the exodus is told.

 - Each participant in the Seder drinks four cups of wine throughout the evening, at fixed points, for the four promises of redemption associated with the exodus story.

 - The major dietary restriction during the week of Passover is the ban of leavened bread, or chometz.
 Chometz is as bread made from (wheat, oat, spelt, rye, or barley) flour that has been in contact with water for more than 18 minutes and therefore had a chance to rise.
 Before Passover, the house is traditionally cleansed of chometz.

 Fundamental to the Seder table is the Seder plate, which has on it the following items:

 - Zeroah, a lamb's shankbone symbolizing the ancient Passover sacrifice

 - Beitzah, a roasted egg symbolizing the temple sacrifice and the continuing cycle of life

 - Haroset, a paste of fruit and nuts symbolizing the mortar used to build the pyramid of the pharaohs